raganwald/raganwald.github.com/_posts/2017-01-07-optimizing-quadtrees-in-time-and-space.md

 We have seen that recursive data structures like quadtrees offer opportunities to take advantage of redundancy, and that we can exploit this to save both time and space.
 The complete code for our memoized and canonicalized quadtrees is <a name="ref-canonicalized"></a>[below](#canonicalized).

+These are an important optimizations, and they flow directly from what we investigated in [Why Recursive Data Structures?][why?]: The isomorphism between the shape of the data structure and the run-time behaviour of the algorithm allows us to create optimizations that are not otherwise possible.

+And again, the opportunity to exploit these optimizations very much depends upon the amount of redundancy in the "flat" representation of the underlying data.

-But now let us consider some different operations on quadtrees.
+But now let us consider a completely different kind of operation on quadtrees.

 ---